thyroid cancer is generally treated with surgery,

 doctor may also put you on a low-iodine diet before treating you with radioactive iodine.
 If you are

 on a low-iodine diet, you cannot eat foods that contain a lot of iodine, such

-as seafood and baked goods.
+as iodized salt, seafood, and baked goods.
 Depleting your body of iodine may make radioactive

 iodine treatment more effective, because your cells become "hungry" for